 With all the attention on the data and its meaning, one question often slides under the radar.
 How protected is it?

-When this question inevitably rears its head, someone—maybe you—points to your organisation’s encryption policies.
+When this question inevitably rears its head, someone—maybe you—points to your organisation’s encryption & encrypted messaging policies.

 Encryption, the time-honoured art of encoding sensitive information to protect it from unauthorised eyes, is a requirement for data security.

 Recognising the need for file, folder, and drive encryption, Microsoft added two encryption utilities.
 Introduced as part of Windows 2000, the encrypting file system (EFS) encrypts individual files and folders.
 Vista brought us BitLocker, which encrypts volumes.
 Each version of Windows builds on the next, offering additional cryptographic algorithms, certificates, keys, and supported file systems.

 Learn how to elevate the productivity of your enterprise through secure collaboration.